By the way, doctor: Is vaginal estrogen safe?

 Q. My doctor prescribed a low-dose vaginal estrogen cream, applied twice a week, for atrophic vaginitis.
 I've heard this dose is so low that it carries no health risk.
 Do you agree?

-A. Vaginal estrogen is a very effective treatment for atrophic vaginitis, a condition that's common in postmenopausal women and results from a drop in estrogen levels.
+A. Estrogen cream and other vaginal estrogens are very effective treatments for atrophic vaginitis, a condition that's common in postmenopausal women and results from a drop in estrogen levels.
 Estrogen loss can lead to thinning (atrophy) of the cells lining the vagina and urethra.
 As a result, women may develop vaginal dryness, itching, and pain with intercourse, as well as a high risk of urinary and vaginal infections.